Private, In-Home Tutoring in Mount Laurel, New Jersey

-SchoolTutoring Academy’s tutoring programs for Mount Laurel students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Mount Laurel, New Jersey students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour)

 Students in Mount Laurel Township are served by two school districts.
 Students in grades K-8 attend public school in one of the eight schools operated by Mount Laurel Schools.
 High school-aged students attend Lenape High School in Medford Township, which is operated by the Lenape Regional High School District.
 Both districts prepare students for future success by ensuring they receive a rigorous education in an environment that is safe and fosters their academic, social and emotional growth.
 Both the Mount Laurel Schools and the Lenape Regional High School District utilize the Common Core Standards Initiative and the New Jersey Core Curriculum Content Standards to develop their curricula.